 What’s the deal with carbs?
 Are they good for you or bad for you?
 Mark Hyman MD. has something surprising to say that might go against everything you’ve heard.

-Hence there’s no grains or processed carbs in the picture, I need loads of rich plant based carbohydrates with enough nutrients such as vitamins, minerals and phytochemical from plants.
+Hence there’s no grains or processed carbs in the picture, I need loads of rich plant-based carbohydrates with enough nutrients such as vitamins, minerals and phytochemicals from plants.